sdpython/jupytalk/_doc/sphinxdoc/source/2016/pydata2016.rst

 * :ref:`10plottinglibrariesrst`

-A couple of notebooks requires to be run to see the results because a naive conversion does not take into account javascript dependencies (pythreejs, vega, brython) or does not work at all because it involves a server (bqplot).
+A couple of notebooks require to be run to see the results because a naive conversion does not take into account javascript dependencies (pythreejs, vega, brython) or does not work at all because it involves a server (bqplot).